jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 The values in the transition matrix mean how many base pairs change from one chromatin state to the other state.

-Rows and columns are from different cells, we add prefix to row and column names.
+Rows and columns are from different cells, we add different prefix to row and column names.

 ```r